akseidel/pywordletool/README.md

 After installing python3 and pip, the following commands entered in a Terminal window will install the 4.6.3 version of 'customtkinter':
 `pip3 install --upgrade customtkinter==4.6.3`

 * Note: As of this writing customtkinter is higher than version 4.6.3.
 Some prior to 4.6.3 versions and post 4.6.3 versions do not function properly.
-The result will be the Wordle helper not running at all with no feedback.
-Version 4.6.3 works with this Helper in Apple OSs: Ventura 13.0, Monterey 12.6 and Catalina 10.15.7.
+The result will be the Wordle **Helper** not running at all with no feedback.
+Version 4.6.3 works with this **Helper** in Apple OSs: Ventura 13.0, Monterey 12.6 and Catalina 10.15.7.

-### Installing the Wordle helper
+### Installing the Wordle Helper

 * Download the **pywtpackage.zip** release file from the repository releases link.
 * Unzip the **pywtpackage.zip** release file.
 It should unzip to be a folder named pywtpackage.